RossTarrant/rock-paper-scissors/README.md

 - Attempt to solve the issue where the previous text that has been updated does not seem to disappear, or at least that seems to be what the problem is.

-- Extend the app further to add extra functionality such as a reset button,
+- Extend the app further to add extra functionality such as a reset button, multiplayer or further game modes.